idleberg/node-vscode-insert-text/README.md

 Type: `boolean`
 Default: `false`

 Inserts a new line before or after the inserted text.
-Only worky with `options.append` or `options.prepend`.
+Only works with `options.append` or `options.prepend` enabled.

 ## License